I've enjoyed compiling this corkscrew guide, I hope it can be of

 ~ Direct pull corkscrews with Henshall buttons ~

-Oxford, England was the first to patent a
+England was the first to patent a Corkscrew.

-the worm.
-Its purpose was to compress and

-pull corkscrew was no doubt a winner.
 His

+shank & the worm.
+Its purpose was to compress

+corkscrew was no doubt a winner.
+His design

-quite a find!!
-A scruffy one would set you
+a find!!
+A scruffy one would set you back over

 An original Henshall corkscrew, the Worlds first corkscrew patent of 1795 recognised by the latin